AlexandriaDAO/core/README.md

 # UncensoredGreats DAO LitePaper

-### Project Concept
+### Concept

 We imagine an Internet where search and social, instead of being scattered across divergent hyperlinks; all flow from one hub of linearly-linked, AI-retrievable, primary sources.

 UncensoredGreats shares the core functionality of the Big Tech Search and Social but with a few key distinctions.

 Differences from Search:

-- All source material is in Ebooks instead of Webpages (linear HTML instead of divergent HTML).
+There are many customizable search engines, each created, curated, and hosted soverignly by a single user.
-- Search engine keyword matching of webpage metadata (e.g., Google Search) is replaced with vector similarity applied to book snippets (search by semantic meaning).
+All their source material is from Ebooks instead of Webpages (linear HTML instead of divergent HTML).
-- All data has an owner: Ebooks are owned as Non-Fungible Tokens (NFTs) and content generated from them is owned as Soul-Bound Tokens (SBTs).
+All Ebooks are owned and self-hosted by individuals as Non-Fungible Tokens (NFTs), and content generated from them owned as Soul-Bound Tokens (SBTs).

 Differences from Social:

-- Posts are templated and AI-assisted.
-Users have complete freedom to use any source material but are limited in that they must use source material (books).
+Posts are templated and AI-assisted.
+Users have complete freedom to use any source material but are limited in that they must use source material (ebooks).
-- Every content post is created from, and fixed to its primary source(s), accessible without the ‘infinite scroll’ or compulsive tab switching we’re used to.
+Every content post is created from, and fixed to its primary source(s), accessible on a single page through search (no ‘infinite scroll’ or compulsive tab switching nessasary).
-- Sorting algorithms steeply deprioritize recency.
-It’s a ‘Timeless Media’ where posts are about timeless ideas, sorted by category, and ranked by popularity, regardless of whether it’s been 5 minutes or 5 years.
+The content is timeless and ranking algorithms do not regaurd recency.

-Since of course, all platform data is hosted on-chain and owned by someone, there are the typical Web3-native attributes like DAO Governance and Token Incentives.
-It costs something to host—and rewards something when used, which is our natural quality filter.
+All raw data is hosted on-chain and owned by someone.
+This leads to typical Web3-native attributes like DAO Governance and Token Incentives.
+It costs something to host—and rewards something when used, which acts as a natural quality filter.
 While the potential scale of content is infinite, only the best source material is worth persisting.

 In short, UncensoredGreats is a distraction-free digital home with content ownership at its core.

-Web2 belonged to those companies best at capturing and leveraging user data.
-Web3 will belong to those best at parsing and reclaiming it for the user.
+The first 20 years of the Internet belonged to those companies best at capturing and leveraging user data.
+The next 20 will belong to whoever’s best at sorting it.

-UncensoredGreats is tackling the ‘Web3 data economy’ on a scale and with a generality of data types that is wholly unfamiliar to crypto, and comprehensible only in relationship to the historical context of its Big Tech counterparts.
+UncensoredGreats is tackling the ‘Web3 data economy’ on a scale and with a generality of data that is wholly unfamiliar to crypto, and comprehensible only in relationship to the historical context of its Big Tech counterparts.
+Our approach to re-indexing the Internet is by giving individuals a place to do it and a reason to do so.

 #### Problem